 When accessing content over HTTPS, only origin servers will be able to decrypt traffic.
 When using plain HTTP, the injector may also see the unencrypted traffic (but it should still not sign or share its content with others).
 Other participants like bridges will never see the unencrypted traffic.

-Injector access: This option enables CENO to strip any private information from requests and send them to an injector.
+Via the CENO network (public) (or injector access) enables CENO to strip any private information from requests and send them to an injector.
 The injector shall get the content from an origin server, sign it and send it back to CENO, which shall start seeding it.

 This mechanism only works in public browsing mode.